ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/10_Basics.md

 $people->select()->where('name', 'James')->get();
 ```

-If you need to use a diffrent operator just pass it as the second arumgnet.
+If you need to use a different operator just pass it as the second argument.

 ```php
 // SQL: select * from `people` where `age` > 18
 $people->select()->where('age', '>', '18')->get();
 ```

-Passing an array as value will comma seperate the values:
+Passing an array as value will comma separate the values:

 ```php
 // SQL: select * from `people` where `city` in (Zürich, Bern, Basel)